 3(b).
 Comparison of rationality training to the psychedelic experience

-As above, both rationality training and the psychedelic experience seem to be levers that increase the number of well-intentioned + capable people.
+As discussed above, both rationality training and the psychedelic experience seem to be levers that increase the number of well-intentioned + capable people.
 This is plausibly robust to cluelessness (the difficulty of assessing outcomes that occur 10,000s of year in the future), because well-intentioned + capable people can course correct as we head into the future.

 Comparing rationality training programs (e.g. CFAR, Paradigm Academy) to psychedelic experiences is tricky.
 It's hard to make an apples-to-apples comparison, because the interventions are operating on very different levels of abstraction.